Adelaide Perry Prize for Drawing 2022

 Entries close Friday November 19, 2021

 Entries are open for the Tom Bass Prize for figurative sculpture.
-This prize is open to professional and non-professional artists aged 16+ years.
-Prizes are non-acquisitive and there is a total of $26,000 in prize money.
+This prize is open to professional and non-professional sculptors aged 16+ years.
+Prizes are non-acquisitive and there is a total of $26,000 in prize money in the pool.
 Enter online; tombassprize.com